 LONGHORN CAVERN STATE PARK VISIT RECAP

 Longhorn Cavern State Park is located in Burnet County, just outside of Marble Falls.
-Here exists a river formed cavern, enormous chambers with smooth walls that has provided shelter for natives that inhabited this land hundreds of years ago.
+There exists a river-formed cavern, enormous chambers with smooth walls that have provided shelter for natives that inhabited this land hundreds of years ago.
 And as Legend has it …some Wild West hooligans used this space to hide out some treasures as well.

 The structures here are a sight to see.
-The building that greets you has beautifully stacked rocks that’s typical of the CCC, and inside the first floor is some history of the buildings and the land itself.
+The building that greets you has beautifully stacked rocks that are typical of the CCC, and inside the first floor is some history of the buildings and the land itself.

-There is a rooftop that’s accessible only by staircase, but on top there’s a compass on the ground and one of the great places to see the hill country.
+There is a rooftop that’s accessible only by the staircase, but on top, there’s a compass on the ground and one of the great places to see the hill country.